zzh-cycling/FibonacciChain.jl/docs/src/index.md

 # FibonacciChain.jl

-**FibonacciChain.jl** is a Julia package for simulating quantum many-body systems with interacting anyons, particularly focusing on Fibonacci anyons and related topological systems.
+**FibonacciChain.jl** is a Julia package for simulating 1D interacting anyons chain, particularly focusing on Fibonacci anyons and related topological systems.

 ## Overview

-This package provides comprehensive tools for studying anyon chains based on the principle that, similar to the Heisenberg model where singlet states have lower energy, fusion outcomes with trivial topological charge are energetically preferred.
+This package provides comprehensive tools for studying anyon chains based on the principle that, $(2+1) D$ bulk TQFT has correspondence to $(1+1) D$ boundary CFT.
+Similar to the Heisenberg model where singlet states have lower energy, fusion outcomes with trivial topological charge are energetically preferred.
+Then we can write down a interacting Hamiltonian.

 ### Supported Anyon Types